yuminghuang1995/RL3DPToolpathPlanner/README.md

 The corresponding node indexes on each edge: head index, tail index.

+**Step 3:** Change the size of the LSG range.
+The default is 6.

-**Step 3:** Run the main.py file.
+**Step 4:** Run the main.py file.
 Wait for the progress bar to reach its end and finish post-processing.
 Then we get the output file, which is divided into results and outputs.

 **Output file formats:**